hzi-bifo/SDplots/Software/README.md

 1. **Install Docker**, if it is not already installed on your machine.
 Docker is available under [DockerStore (Community Edition)](https://store.docker.com/search?type=edition&offering=community "Docker Store") (the free community edition is sufficient).
 Please follow the instructions on the respective download page.

 ### 2) Input Data
-1. **Create a folder called *sdplots*,** or, if you've run the pipeline before, you can re-use the old sdplots-folder.
+1. **Create a folder called *sdplots*,** or, if you've run the pipeline before, you can re-use the old *sdplots*-folder.
 It does not matter where this folder is located on your machine, but it must be named *sdplots*.
-2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where [PREFIX] can be any character sequence.
+2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where *[PREFIX]* can be any character sequence.
 If you want to provide the amino acid sequences along with the nucleotide sequences, also create a second file called *[PREFIX]_aa.fa* and place it in the *sdplots*-folder as well.
 The prefix must be the same!
 > Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored.
 > Identifiers in the cds file must match the identifiers for the respective aa-sequence in the aa file.
 > For a reference file of how [PREFIX]_cds.fa should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Docker/data_cds.fa "data_cds.fa").

 ### 3) Running the Pipeline
 1. You need to **share the drive** that contains the *sdplots*-folder in the Docker Settings (see [Shared Drives](https://docs.docker.com/docker-for-windows/#docker-settings "Docker Settings")).
 It's sufficient if you do this once the first time you use the pipeline.
-2. To run the SD plot pipeline, open your PowerShell as admin and insert:
+2. To run the SD plot pipeline, **open your PowerShell as admin and insert**:

 		$docker run -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -o [OUTPUT NAME] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]

-3. To customize your pipeline-deployment, you can append the following to the run-command:
+3. To **customize your pipeline-deployment**, you can append the following to the run-command:
 >

 	-i, --i   : name of input files, must be set